belgattitude/soluble-japha/README.md

 ```

-Practically it works by communicating with a [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server which exposes the JVM
+Behind the scene, it works by communicating with a [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server which exposes the JVM
 through a specific network protocol.
 This way all libraries registered on the JVM can be used from PHP, almost just like you could write code
 in Java.
-The Java code is still executed on the JVM but send results back to PHP.
+The Java code is still executed on the JVM results being send back to PHP transparently.

 ## Use cases

-It differs from the idea of api, microservices... where communication requires a contract
-between the client and server in order to exchange information.
-With soluble-japha,
-you can transparently use Java objects, methods... which will be proxied to the JVM.

-With that in mind you can use it to broaden the PHP possibilities to the Java ecosystem and its bunch
+Whenever you need to communicate transparently with the JVM, more specifically with its rich set
-of compelling libraries *(i.e. Jasper Reports, Apache POI, iText, PDFBox, Machine Learning...)* or simply
+of libraries *(i.e. Jasper Reports, Apache POI, iText, PDFBox, Machine Learning...)* or simply
-establish the bridge whenever a pure-PHP alternative does not exists, reveals itself nonviable
+establish a bridge whenever a pure-PHP alternative does not exists, reveals itself nonviable
-or just for the fun.
+or just for the fun :)

 ## Features

 - Write Java from PHP (with a little extra php-style ;)